lkdjiin/bookmarks/README.markdown

 -----------

-Bookmarks is a library to parse or build a file of bookmarks, currently only files in netscape format, like the ones exported by Delicious.
+Bookmarks is a library to parse or build a file of bookmarks, currently only files in netscape format, like the ones exported by Delicious or Firefox.

 Install
 -------------------------